socpriya/Socrates-blog/_posts/blogs/2017-11-14-model-deterioration.md

 {: .text-justify}

 **f.
 Changes in Industry:** <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mergers and acquisition of similar companies in the industry.
+&nbsp;&nbsp;&nbsp;&nbsp;Mergers and acquisition of similar companies in the industry.
 New start-ups that process quotes and claims through AI
 {: .text-justify}

 **g.
 Changes in Regulations:** <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;New and/or updated Government regulations.
-Ex: mandating AML/KYC for baby-boomers and Gen-X customers
+&nbsp;&nbsp;&nbsp;&nbsp;New and/or updated Government regulations.
+Ex: mandating AML/KYC for baby-boomers and Gen-X customers {: .text-justify}
-{: .text-justify}

 **h.
 Changes in Product:** <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Change in premium rate or coverage of insurance products that makes customers to change their coverage plan
+&nbsp;&nbsp;Change in premium rate or coverage of insurance products that makes customers to change their coverage plan {: .text-justify}
-{: .text-justify}

 **i.
 Changes in Dataset that are not considered originally:** <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Change in discount code and/or addition of new discount code for Insurance premium calculation {: .text-justify}
+ &nbsp;&nbsp;&nbsp;&nbsp;Change in discount code and/or addition of new discount code for Insurance premium calculation {: .text-justify}

 ## **<span style="color:blue">How to maintain models?</span>**